 Be sure to contact your doctor if you:

 Are a woman who could become pregnant, or may be pregnant

-HERCEPTIN may result in the death of unborn baby and birth defects.
-Birth control should be used while receiving HERCEPTIN after your last dose of HERCEPTIN.
-If you are exposed to HERCEPTIN during pregnancy or within 7 months of becoming pregnant, you are encouraged to enroll in the MotHER Pregnancy Registry by contacting 1-800-690-6720 or visiting http://www.motherpregnancyregistry.com/ and report HERCEPTIN exposure to Genentech at 1-888-835-2555.
+HERCEPTIN may result in the death of an unborn baby or birth defects.
+Contraception should be used while receiving HERCEPTIN and for 7 months after your last dose of HERCEPTIN.
+If you are or become pregnant while receiving HERCEPTIN or within 7 months after your last dose of HERCEPTIN, you should immediately report HERCEPTIN exposure to Genentech at 1-888-835-2555.